jhipster/jhipster-guides/guides/06_editing_front.md

 ## Tooling

 Angular is using TypeScript instead of JavaScript, and as a result some specific tooling is necessary to work efficiently with it.
-Our development workflow for an Angular 2+ application is as below, use instead of yarn if you prefer that.
+Our development workflow for an Angular 2+ application is as below.

 1. When you generate an application, the files are created and at the end of generation npm install task is triggered.
 2. Once npm install is complete it calls the postInstall script in package.json, this step triggers the webpack:build task.